-- i.
-Subordinate debt is the part of sponsors equity from promoters of the company which is unsecured and interest free as per Common Loan Agreement with its lenders. - ii.
+- i) Subordinate debt is the part of sponsors equity from the promoter of the company for the project which is unsecured and interest free as per the common loan agreement with the lenders. - ii.
 Repayment of the subordinate debt is only after the repayment of the senior debt and out of the future available cash flows of the company.